Mountee for WordPress Documentation

 - Mac OS X 10.11 or later for the application

 - Download Mountee.zip and unzip it.

 - In your WordPress Dashboard, go to Plugins → Add New.
 WordPress displays the Add Plugins page.

 - On the Add Plugins page, click Upload Plugin.

-- Select the zip file you downloaded and click Install Now.
+- Select mountee3-wp-addon.zip from the Mountee folder you downloaded, and click Install Now.

 - WordPress uploads and installs the plugin.
 Once the plugin is installed successfully, click Activate Plugin to turn the plugin on.